-The Canyon Field Schools enable college, high school and middle school age youth from all over the country to explore Grand Canyon through extended hiking, backpacking, camping, and rafting adventures each year.
+The Canyon Field Schools enable college, high school and middle school age youth from all over the country to explore Grand Canyon through extended hiking, backpacking, and camping adventures each year.

 Canyon Field Schools 2016 season has now ended.
 Check back in the beginning of 2017 for updates on programs and information on how to register for 2017!

 Grand Canyon Expeditions - Indian Garden: This is an introductory backpacking trip for youth 12-14.
 This summer program is a 7-day experience where participants prepare for their trip on the South Rim, hike 4.6 miles down into the canyon on the Bright Angel Trail and spend 3 days and 2 nights at Indian Garden.
 Youth explore the geology, ecology and human history of Grand Canyon through inquiry and place-based activities.
 This experience focuses on basic camping skills and Leave No Trace concepts.
 All meals and backpacking gear are provided.